 To acquire a customary Merchant Account your business must experience go through a wide analysis process called merchant underwriting.
 Sorry to say but some Merchant Account Provider doesn’t satisfactorily underwrite businesses, which can rapid issues down the line.

-Merchant Account underwriting is completed by an individual or team of high risk analysts and in general takes two days to a week to complete, depending on the provider.
+Merchant Account underwriting is clear by an individual or team of high-risk analysts and in general takes two days to a week to complete, depending on the provider.
 For businesses needing a quick fix, there are options that don’t require any underwriting — but those have their own drawbacks.
 More on that later.